 Haven't you seen the image at the top of the page yet?

-Locked Out of the Loop: Knuckles' family is (or was) nigh-Machiavellian in this aspect, actively conspiring to keep him in the dark as much as possible "for his own good".
+Locked Out of the Loop: Knuckles' family was nigh-Machiavellian in this aspect, actively conspiring to keep him in the dark as much as possible "for his own good".

-Long Runner: The comic prides itself on being the longest-running video game comic in human history, and the author's notes at the end of the 200th issue boasted that they're only 76 strips away from becoming the longest-running licensed comic book publication of the modern age.
+Long Runner: The comic prides itself on being the longest-running video game comic in history, and the editor's notes at the end of the 200th issue boasted that they're only 76 issues away from becoming the longest-running licensed comic book publication of the modern age.

 Love Triangle: Oh, sheesh...
 Sonic/Sally/Antoine, Sonic/Sally/Knuckles, Sonic/Sally/Geoffrey, Sonic/Sally/Khan, Sally/Sonic/Amy, Sally/Sonic/Mina, Sonic/Mina/Ash, Sonic/Fiona/Tails, Sonic/Fiona/Scourge, Knuckles/Julie-Su/Rouge... and possibly Locke/Lara-Le/Wynmacher.
 There may be more, but you get the idea.